matthewsides/Mathematics/README.md

 // Loop said functions displayed above until set variable equal to a pre-set value (re-do the above multiple times).

 // Give the final values once the calculations are done (Print the values).

+// Presenting or showing the progression of values.

 // The * relates to the Geometric, whilst the + is linked to calculating the Arithmetic.